CMonjo/Hunter/README.md

 ./my_hunter

-for more informations about builtins, type ./my_hunter -h.
+for more informations about the game, type ./my_hunter -h.

 ## Author